PFython/AWSOM/README.md

 > https://twitter.com/AppAwsom

-Both `AWSOMdesktop` and a snazzy new web version we hope to launch soon provide a tonne of powerful features completely free, but additional 'Pro' features like Automatic Speech Recognitio/Subtitling use third party services and may require a registered account with us or them to access on a pay-per-use basis.
+Both this package and a snazzy new web version of `AWSOM` which we hope to launch soon provide a tonne of powerful features completely free, but certain 'Pro' features like Automatic Speech Recognitio/Subtitling use third party services and may require a registered account with us or them to access on a pay-per-use basis.